jetbrains-academy/kotlin-onboarding-introduction/Hangman/safeUserInputFunction/task.md

 <div class="Hint" title="Click me to learn more about the uppercase built-in function">

-The built-in function [`uppercase`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.text/uppercase.html) converts all letter from a string to uppercase format:
+The built-in function [`uppercase`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.text/uppercase.html) converts all letter of a string to uppercase format:
 ```kotlin
 println("abc".uppercase()) // ABC
 ```